arogozhnikov/einops/README.md

 x = layer(x)
 ```

-Usually it is more convenient to use layers, not operations, to build models
+Usually it is more convenient to use layers, not operations, to build models. <br />
+Example of usage within a model:
 ```python
 # example given for pytorch, but code in other frameworks is almost identical
 from torch.nn import Sequential, Conv2d, MaxPool2d, Linear, ReLU